chenasraf/unaconfig_dart/README.md

 It also takes a function, which given the config name, path and string contents should return a `Map<String, dynamic>` which represents the config that you want to load.

-For example, this is the `json` `ConfigParser`, you can use this example to implement your own:
+For example, this is the `ConfigParser` for `json` files, you can use this example to implement your
+own:

 ```dart
 ConfigParser(